girishji/girishji.github.io/_posts/2022-08-17-kicad-python-footprints-curved-tracks-edge-cuts.markdown

 [KiCad 6][kicad-org] has support for drawing curved tracks, be it circular arcs or Bezier curves.
 Only circular arcs are covered here.
 Use [`PCB_ARC`][ki-pcb-arc] object and specify start, mid and end points of arc.

 For low frequency applications, curved tracks are mostly for aesthetic reasons.
-Moreove, during manual routing if you use the "shove" option KiCad may decide to convert rounded edges to sharp corners.
+Moreover, during manual routing if you use the "shove" option KiCad may decide to convert rounded edges to sharp corners.
 To manually route a rounded track use *Ctrl-/* (or *Cmd-/* on Mac) shortcut to switch among following options: corners at 45 deg -> rounded corners at 45 deg